preschmf/preschmf-task-tracker/README.md

 # Task Tracker

 This is a full-stack task tracker/todo list app.
-It is a monorepo app that uses:
+It is a shared monorepo app that uses:

 - A React and Typescript frontend, bundled with Webpack.
 - Fastify for the backend server, and SQLite for the database.